wasilewski-piotr/FinanceManager/README.md

 * [License](#license)

 ## General Info
-Finanse Manager is a Mobile Android Application for managing your finanses.
+This Application was created as a project for IT studies in the Mobile Programming subject.

 ## Download